 The Aarhus Convention is created to empower the role of citizens and civil society organisations in environmental matters and is founded on the principles of participative democracy.

 The Aarhus Convention establishes a number of rights to the individuals and civil society organizations with regard to the environment.
-The Parties to the Convention are required to make the necessary provisions so that public authorities, at national, regional or local level, will contribute to these rights to become effective.
+The Parties to the Convention are required to make the necessary provisions so that public authorities, at a national, regional or local level, will contribute to these rights to become effective.
 The Aarhus Convention provides for:

 Access to environmental information: